oracle-devrel/FormulaPi_Lab1_deployment/l2dataingest/data-ingestion.md

 #### Installing Data Ingestion Application

 1. SSH into your Raspberry Pi
-2. Git clone Data Ingestion engine to your Raspberry Pi from: `https://git.opcvr.tech/esports/dataingestion`
+2. Git clone Data Ingestion engine to your Raspberry Pi from: `tbc`
 3. Checkout to Pi Branch
 4. Download wallet (eg _Wallet_ATP.zip_) and copy wallet zip file into $F1SIM_HOME
 5. Run